dallinbjohnson/ScorpionJS/docs/api/transports.md

     ```

 *   **Socket Interaction (Conceptual):**
     The client initiates a call, potentially indicating a preference for streaming.
 The server then sends multiple messages in response.
+ScorpionJS supports various stream types over WebSockets, including text, binary, and object streams.
+The specifics of how streams are chunked and reassembled are handled by the transport, often involving an initial message to establish the stream context and subsequent messages carrying data chunks.
+The client library will provide utilities to simplify consuming these streams.

     **Client-side Request:**
     ```json